thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 2. How can we use out-of-reference-frame movement to efficiently eliminate hypotheses?
 3. How can we use prediction errors to eliminate hypotheses?

+We address these questions together because they share a common theme: dynamically adjusting hypotheses based on sensorimotor predictions and observations.
+By examining them jointly, we can better understand their relationships and avoid redundant future work.
+While these questions would be implemented as separate features, this RFC focuses on the conceptual framework rather than implementation details.

+Question 1 addresses the most complex challenge, while Questions 2 and 3 are related but explore subtly different mechanisms for hypothesis elimination.
+Throughout this RFC, we will also consider how these resampling strategies might interact with unsupervised learning, examining both potential benefits and challenges.

 ## 1. How can we realign hypotheses to model points for robustness to noise and distortions?

 Realigning means updating the `locations` or `poses` of the `Hypotheses` object to an existing point in the object model.
 This mechanism is informed by feature observations.